zongguang/uuv_simulator/uuv_control/uuv_trajectory_control/README.md

 ```
 rosrun plotjuggler plotjuggler
 ```
-Select straming part to **ROS Topic Subscriber**, then press start, selecting the topics info you need then start recording.
+Select streaming part to **ROS Topic Subscriber**, then press start, selecting the topics info you need then start recording.
 **Buffer** length need to be adjusted for long term visulization **Data plotting** drag the specific data needed into the plot area (multiple are allowed) **XY plot** if need xy xz plot, using ctrl to select multiple topics the same time and using **right click** to drag them into the plot